Americans return to in-person church with emotion — and uncertainty about the future of worship

 “It’s like a small glimpse of heaven,” he said of the in-person worship experience, something that’s been elusive for millions of Americans since March 2020.
 “We can’t hug, but seeing people in person, worshiping in person, it’s so different from singing at a television in the living room.
 You can feel the music, feel God’s presence, be in sanctity with other believers, have some sense of normalcy.”

 The wave of coronavirus vaccines across the United States in recent weeks is allowing some to experience in-person worship after the pandemic upended their spiritual life.
-According to Pew Research, about 45 percent of Americans attended worship services at least monthly before the pandemic.
+According to the Pew Research Center, about 45 percent of Americans attended worship services at least monthly before the pandemic.
 For those who seek in-person worship, vaccinations and loosened legal restrictions are bringing them back to a place that can’t be replicated.

 Since about Easter, attendance numbers at Christ Central have been on an upward trajectory, said Senior Pastor Owen Lee — which is part of a national trend.
-Pew said the percentage of people who said they went to a religious service in the past month went from 33 percent in July 2020 to 42 percent in March.
+Pew reported that the percentage of people who said they went to a religious service in the past month went from 33 percent in July 2020 to 42 percent in March.

 Pre-pandemic, the large Centreville church had to have two services to fit in 700 or 800 people on Sundays.
 When the shutdown began, many tuned in to a live stream.
 In September, when the church began offering limited, socially distanced in-person worship, it got about 20 or 30 people at one service, Lee said.
 That number stayed about the same until around Easter.